Mercy (game): Bench Mercy

 In another variation of Mercy, two opponents sit back-to-back on a bench, with feet against the arm rests on the far side of the bench.
 Both players then proceed to push each other in which standard mercy rules come into play; when one player cannot take the strain or pain any longer, they will cry "Mercy!" or the phrase at hand.
 One variation of this involves several people sitting in a row, and having only one person push with their back.

 Flooring Mercy

 The players must play with mercy but also 'floor' the other player to win.
 This is a test of skill, power and the ability to focus your body in different ways.
 This is more popular when played in the snow.
 Players must use the basic mercy stance.
 The person who says 'Mercy!' or gets floored loses the game.

 Safety

-The game causes tissues in the hands to be twisted and can cause injuries, particularly in case of children.
+The game causes tissues in the hands to be twisted and can cause injuries, particularly in the case of children.